-5 risks you face when you are not substituting chemicals
+5 risks of not substituting chemicals

 European Workplaces

 Dangerous substances can be found in nearly all workplaces across Europe.
 Some are more dangerous than others and many of them can be substituted to less hazardous substances and mixtures.
-Some substances are now banned or under strict control, such as asbestos and polychlorinated biphenyls (PCBs).
-Other substances can be harmful, and you need to make sure they are properly managed.

 2. Facing emerging risks